- Alcohol, Drugs, and Smoking

 How much screen time is OK for my kid(s)?

 Kids are spending more time with screen media -- and at younger ages -- than ever before.
 But there really is no magic number that's "just right."
-What's more important is the quality of kids' media and how it fits into their -- and your family's -- lifestyle.
+What's more important is the quality of kids' media, how it fits into your family's lifestyle, and how you engage your kids with it.

-The notion of screen time as a one-dimensional activity is changing.
+The idea of screen time as a one-dimensional activity is changing -- even the American Academy of Pediatrics (AAP), whose screen time rules had been strictly age-based, is recognizing that not all screen time is created equal.
 Computers, tablets, and smartphones are multipurpose devices that can be used for lots of purposes.
 Designating their use simply as "screen time" can miss some important variations.
 The Common Sense Census: Media Use by Tweens and Teens identifies four main categories of screen time.

 - Passive consumption: watching TV, reading, and listening to music